コンテンツにスキップ

 -What kind of response have you received so far about the residence rooms?

 Sugimoto : Many of our visitors are local residents, and they say it's very interesting and fun for them to be able to enter an artist's studio and see them up close, even though they've never been to an art studio before.
 However, some people worry that they might be getting in the way.
-It seems that artists sometimes feel they have to talk when people come in, but because visitors are considerate in this way, it doesn't feel like they can't concentrate or have to talk all the time, and it seems to be going surprisingly well.
+It seems that artists sometimes feel they have to talk when people come in, but because visitors are considerate, they don't feel like they can't concentrate or have to talk all the time, and it seems to be going surprisingly well.

 -It's a matter of compromise.